rafamrslima/100days-codeup/log.md

 ### Day 58/100
 Today I spent some time learning about the Solana ecosystem, wallets, transactions, I started watching the official Solana bootcamp on youtube.

+### Day 59/100
+Today I studied more about the Solana structure in general, about the types of calls that can be made to the Solana public endpoints.
+I learned also about the types of nodes and the basic flow of a transaction in the Solana blockchain.